joeohm/project-pitch-html/content.md

 - A complete design sketch in Figma
 - This should show what the page looks like in different devices (phone, tablet, desktop, big screen) and all different pages

+### Stage 3

+At the end of stage 3 we want to have:

 - Frontend set up with Redux, routing and basic components
 - Basic styling and layout
+- Unit tests for frontend
 - Implement Material UI listview for registered birthdays

-### Stage 3

-At the end of stage 3 we want to have:

 - A working form in frontend for adding a new birthday
 - Single birthday page